Freddynnn/StarMap/README.md

 ##License
-Specify the license under which your project is distributed.
+license under which  project is distributed.